UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 20) What if I’m already dismissed?

-21) Can abuse-related stress count for sick leave?
+21) Does abuse-related stress qualify for sick leave?

 23) What if the abuser threatens my reputation at work?

-Document threats and incidents.
-Ask HR to treat it as a safety and harassment risk and limit contact routes.
+Document it and ask HR to treat it as a safety/harassment risk.

-24) What if the abuser demands access to my phone/accounts?
+24) What if they demand access to my phone/accounts?

-No. It’s a private support chat.
+No. It’s private.
 You decide what to share and with whom.

-29) What if I’m scared to report because the abuser is powerful?
+27) What if I’m scared because the abuser is powerful?

-30) What should I do first if I’m overwhelmed?
+30) What should I type first in the chat?

 Want clarity fast?

 One message is enough.
-Get safer next steps and protect evidence.
+Protect evidence and choose safer next steps.

 Start Free AI Lawyer Support Chat Now →